convertigo/c8oprj-lib-baserow/readme.md

 ### forms_DeleteRow

-Deletes a data row from  a table
+Deletes a data row from a Baserow table

 **variables**